nolafs/renaissance-website/site/content/about/_index.md

         Thomas joined Renaissance in late 2023.
       position: " "
       image: /images/uploads/thomas-bio-v2.png
+    - name: Bella Shane
+      position: " "
+      text: >-
+        Bella joined Renaissance PR in 2023 as it was the perfect place to learn strategy and utilize her love for the fast paced world of gaming and the factual world of research that she loves so much.

+        Before joining, Bella helped people research all manner of details and enjoyed quite a bit of time fact-checking for editors, analysts and ghostwriters.
+Not wanting to hand over her research towards clients that she felt weren't giving the best service with her data, she looked towards becoming more hands on in an industry she already widely respected and had loved from a young age.
+      image: /images/uploads/bella-bio.jpg
   text: >
     Renaissance is built around a core team of contributing consultants who collectively have more than 50 years’ experience across the games industry;